dustytrinkets/socket.io-simple-example/README.md

 After that, yoy can connect as a new client in different terminals by typing `npm run client`.

+You can now send messages through the terminal and they will be received by the clients connected.

 To get the number of clients call the endpoint http://localhost:8080/clients